peerlinks/peerlinks/protocol.md

 ### Merges

-Whenever new message is posted by a participant it SHOULD have all current DAG leafs that are not beyond 30 days checkpoint difference as its parents.
+Whenever new message is posted by a participant it SHOULD:
+1. Take all current DAG leafs
+2. Find the maximum of their timestamps
+3. Remove those that differ from the maximum timestamp by more than **30 days**.
+These leafs SHOULD be used as parents for the new message.
 Peers naturally merge different branches into a single new leaf.

 ### Link